mikekonan/go-oas3/README.md

 ## Plans
 - [ ] Support more types.

-- [x] Support security schemas.
-Cookies - left.
+- [ ] Support cookies in security schemas.

 - [ ] Remove cast dependency from generated code.

-- [ ] Create an example that covers all use cases.

-- [x] Added handler that provides spec in json format.

 ## Have a question or need some functionality?
 Feel free to discuss it or do a PR.